Ski holidays with dogs

 Travelling To and From France

-- To travel between the UK and France your dog must be microchipped, and have had a rabies vaccination, a blood test, and a tapeworm treatment.
+- To travel between the UK and France your dog must be microchipped, have had a rabies vaccination, and a tapeworm treatment.

 - Your dog should have a microchip that meets the ISO standards.
-If it doesn't meet these standards, you must bring your own microchip reader.
+You may have to bring your own microchip reader when you travel if your pet’s microchip does not meet ISO standards.

-- Your dog must have had a valid vaccination against rabies (whether first or a booster) 21 days before traveling.
+- Your dog must have had a valid vaccination against rabies (whether first or a booster) 21 days before travelling, and your dog must be at least 12 weeks old at time of vaccination).

-- Your dog must be treated for tapeworm every time you want to travel to the UK, between 1 and 5 days before you're scheduled to arrive.
-It must be recorded in the pet passport.
-If you need to find a French vet, visit www.pagesjaunes.fr (type ‘Vétérinaire’ in Quoi or Qui box and your destination in France e.g Chamonix in Ou box.
+- Your dog must be treated for tapeworm by a vet every time you want to travel to the UK, between 1 and 5 days before you're scheduled to arrive.
+Treatment date and time must be recorded in your pet's documentation.
+If you need to find a French vet, visit www.pagesjaunes.fr (type ‘Vétérinaire’ in Quoi or Qui box and your destination in France e.g Chamonix in the Où box.
 If you tick the ‘a coté de’ box you will find the vets near to your destination).

 Other things to consider are: